 Accommodation – Where to stay in Luang Prabang?

-In Luang Prabang you can’t get away from it: the French influence of colonialism 100 years ago.
-French colonial houses are characteristic of the city centre.
-Nice eateries, cozy bars and nice accommodation finish it off!
+In Luang Prabang, the French colonial era is still clearly visible in the old town.
+French colonial houses are characteristic of the city center.
+Nice eateries, cozy bars and nice accommodation complete a visit to Luang Prabang!

 The center (Xieng Mouane) is located on the Mekong River near the Royal Palace.
-A hotel or hostel around Phou Si Hill is therefore a good option.
-You can get a bed in a dormitory in this place from as little as 3 euros and in every price range you will find a nice place to stay.
+A hotel or hostel around Phu Si Hill is the best location.
+You can get a bed in a dormitory in Luang Prabang from as little as 3 euros and in terms of hotels, there is a wide range of choice for every price range.

 Tip: In the morning there is a Morning Market in Luang Prabang and in the evening … you guessed it … a Night market.
 These markets are nice to visit once (or several times).
 For a good price you can buy exotic products, delicious Laotian food or nice souvenirs.
 Both markets are located west of Phu Si Hill and close to the Mekong River.